vanjac/chromatracker-js/README.md

 This shares a name with [a previous project](https://github.com/vanjac/chromatracker) I attempted -- this new iteration of ChromaTracker is more limited in scope.

+The design is inspired by Alexander Zolotov's apps [SunVox](https://www.warmplace.ru/soft/sunvox/) and [PixiTracker](https://www.warmplace.ru/soft/pixitracker/), as well as [MilkyTracker](https://milkytracker.org/).

 Currently implemented:

 - Custom MOD playback engine, mostly complete
-- Supports MODs with extra channels
+  - Supports MOD extensions like extra channels, panning effects, and expanded frequency limits
 - Basic pattern editor
 - Sample editor with basic audio effects, 8-bit dithering
 - Full undo support